This short film introduces all our work that has been supported by the ScottishPower Foundation.

 Between 2017-2020 we worked with primary schools, families and communities in Midlothian, South Lanarkshire, Perth & Kinross, North Ayrshire and West Dunbartonshire to take science engagement to them.

 Around 10,000 pupils from 79 primary schools experienced workshops and science shows based around renewable energy, with a further 3,000 members of the public taking part in activities at festivals around Scotland.

 In May 2018 we held the first Powering Up Science Weekend; a free festival held at The Scottish Maritime Museum – Denny Tank where 400 visitors from the local Dumbarton area investigated wind turbines, constructed LEGO® dams, used cycle power to move water, built a battery using cola, and made and raced their own hovercraft.

 This initial success allowed us to repeat the festival in 2019, which included interactive activities from the National Museum of Scotland, National Museum of Flight, Scottish Maritime Museum, Historic Environment Scotland, Peachy Keen Human Energy, Aerospace Kinross, Industrial Museums Scotland, National Mining Museum Scotland, and the University of the West of Scotland.
 There were also regular free guided tours of the 150-year-old historic Denny Tank building.

-Powering Up is made possible by the generous support of the ScottishPower Foundation.
+Powering Up was made possible by the generous support of the ScottishPower Foundation.